Private Uganda Journey

 fort portal city

-Later, continue to Queen Elizabeth National Park.
-The transfer is short enough to keep the day comfortable, with views around Kichwamba and the Equator area before you settle near one of Uganda's most varied wildlife landscapes.
+Later, in the afternoon, you shall be transferred to Queen Elizabeth National Park.
+The transfer through rolling hills and greener tea and banana plantations is short enough to keep the day comfortable, about 3 hours with views around Kichwamba and the Equator area before you settle near one of Uganda's most varied wildlife landscapes.
 If the timing feels right, an evening drive can be added; otherwise, arrive slowly and let the lodge evening set up the next safari day.

 Selected according to travel style and availability.